rstein66/rstein66.github.io/_projects/narrative-game.md

 - The next development step is for the game's menu options to be read out loud to avoid assumptions about the children's reading skills.
 - The current word is highlighted to support children learning to read.
-- While the proof of concept's narration and subtitles are in \[Standard American\] English, the game generation framework (Ren'Py) used offers [multi-language support](https://www.renpy.org/doc/html/translation.html).
+- While the proof of concept's narration and subtitles are in \[Standard American\] English, Ren'Py offers [multi-language support](https://www.renpy.org/doc/html/translation.html).

 ### Learning Goals

 After engaging with the project, I want players to
-- Feel more familiar with the BCM, and
+- Feel more familiar with the BCM and
-- Begin/continue to develop positive associations with the museum.
+- Begin/continue to develop positive associations with the BCM.

 ### Learning Theories

 ::TODO::

-- Dual Coding Theory
+- **Dual Coding Theory**

+### Concept Description

+I chose to use the game generation framework Ren'Py, which I learned about from classmates who demoed it.
+Its website [explains](https://www.renpy.org/why.html) that "Ren'Py is a free and cross platform engine for digital storytelling."
+Largely because I previously worked as a software developer, I found it an intuitive, flexible, and fast way to create a game.

 ### Prototype